Health Insurance Marketplace

 - Apply with an insurance broker.

 Carefully review and select a Marketplace plan.
 Many different plans will be available in the Marketplace, so make sure your desired providers and benefits are included in the one you select.
-St. John Health System participates in all of CommunityCare's Marketplace plans, as well as a couple of Blue Cross Blue Shield of Oklahoma plans that use the Blue Choice network.
+St. John Health System participates in all of CommunityCare's Marketplace plans, as well some Blue Cross Blue Shield of Oklahoma plans that use the Blue Choice network.

 St. John partners with The Midland Group to help connect consumers with a certified application counselor (CAC).
 CACs minimize confusion about Marketplace options and ensure desired providers and benefits are included in the selected plan.
 They can also assist with detailed questions about the Marketplace.
-The Midland Group will offer assistance again this year closer to the enrollment period.
-General information about enrollment assistance and the Marketplace can be provided via the St. John PulseLine at 918-744-0123.
+St. John Medical Center has two dedicated CACs on site, available on an appointment-only basis.
+For free enrollment assistance, call 918-744-2664, ext.
+1. General information about the Marketplace can also be provided via the St. John PulseLine at 918-744-0123.

 After the Enrollment Period